Lysxia/bluefin-algae/README.md

 ===============================================

 Algebraic effects are a minimalistic basis for **user-defined effects**.
-Using algebraic effects, we can reimplement effects that were built-in the Bluefin library, and more.
+Using algebraic effects, we can reimplement, from scratch, effects that were built-in the Bluefin library, and more.

 This package leverages the delimited continuations primitives added in GHC 9.6 to implement algebraic effects in the Bluefin effect system.